greenmars/greenmarsinc-design-templates/Design.md

 ## Technical Debt (Existing)

 *Are there particularly tricky modules in the code our design plans to change?
 Who are the subject matter experts for those modules?
-Are there modules whose experts are no longer available?** Omit this section if irrelevant*.
+Are there modules whose experts are no longer available?** Omit this section if irrelevant.*

 ## Technical Debt (New)